elRadish/artcom.github.io/_posts/2016-7-26-Phygital.md

 ### Receiver

-The receiver can be powered through 5V or PoE.
+The receiver can be powered through 5V USB or PoE.
 It is connected to the location's backend via ethernet and builds a bridge to MQTT.
 It simply forwards received messages to a given MQTT-topic.

 Additionally, it has a RGB-LED to show its current state:
 * Red: Not connected to network